Hump Day History in Science

 In 1979 he released The Beagle Record: Selections From the Original Pictorial Records and Written Accounts of the Voyage of the H.M.S.
 Beagle.
 You see, Charles was his great-grandfather.

-But Richard made his own contributions to science, studying the mechanisms underlying the conduction of of the action potential along nerve fibers.
+But Richard made his own contributions to science, studying the mechanisms underlying the conduction of the action potential along nerve fibers.

 By using the giant nerve fibers of squid, he was able to discover how nerve impulses are transmitted in all animals.